TheGernaeyCode/powerplatform-samples/powerautomate/flow-excel-groupbyemail-notification-example/README.md

 ### Instructions

-* Review the Excel GroupBy Example Phase 1.docx that covers the entire flow from a functional and technical perspective
+* Review the Excel GroupBy Example Phase 1.docx that covers the entire flow from a functional and technical perspective in the assest folder as your first step
 * Please use the workitems.xlsx in the assets folder for your Attachment
 * Please use the term workitems for your Emails Subject.
 This is the email that you will send yourself(or whatever emai you configure) to trigger your flow
 * Change the Connections and Folder pointers in the Flow to point to your own SharePoint